pattemj0/Energy/README.md

-[Max Patterson datastory1](file:///Users/maximilianpatterson/Downloads/Data_storytelling/Repos/Energy/docs/Index.html#australia's-CO2-emission-history) Here is the link to data story 1 about The impacts of the development of solar photovoltaic energy on CO2 emissions in Australia.
+[datastory1](https://pattemj0.github.io/Energy/) Here is the link to data story 1 about The impacts of the development of solar photovoltaic energy on CO2 emissions in Australia.